solana-foundation/developer-content/content/cookbook/programs/create-pda.md

   "Learn how to create a Program Derived Address (PDA) in a Solana program."
 ---

-A Program Derived Address is simply an account owned by the program, but has no private key.
-Instead it's signature is obtained by a set of seeds and a bump (a nonce which makes sure it's off curve). "**Generating**" a Program Address is different from "**creating**" it.
+A Program Derived Address is simply an account owned by the program, but has no
+private key.
+Instead it's signature is obtained by a set of seeds and a bump (a
+nonce which makes sure it's 'off curve', i.e. not a valid public key).
+"**Generating**" a Program Address is
+different from "**creating**" it.
 One can generate a PDA using `Pubkey::find_program_address`.
 Creating a PDA essentially means to initialize the address with space and set the state to it.
 A normal Keypair account can be